How to measure progress? If the scales were not around…[weight]

 You are free from emotional eating

-Remember how much it took of you not to eat the cake?
+Remember how much struggle it was to not eat the cake?
 How you fought internally and surrendered to urges? (this is an exercise we do in weight loss coaching) and now?
 YOU ARE FREE.
+You don’t even want it.
 The food has no power over you.

 You are in control.
 This is success.